Epichorista tenebrosa: Distribution

 This species is endemic to New Zealand.
-It is found in the Otago.
+It is found in Central Otago.
 As well as its type locality, this species has also been found in Naseby State Forest, at Roaring Meg and South Rough Ridge Hill.
+It has also been found at the Coronet Peak ski field.

 Behaviour

 This species is a late autumn emerging moth.
 It is on the wing in February.

 Habitat

 Hudson noted that the type specimen was found at an altitude of 4000 ft in tussock grasslands.
 The species has subsequently been collected from similar habitat.

 Conservation status

-This moth is classified under the New Zealand Threat Classification system as being "At Risk, Relict".
+This moth is classified under the New Zealand Threat Classification system as being "At Risk, Relict" as it has a very small population.